DigiBP/25DIGIBP1/Readme - Appendix/Role Definitions.md

 - **Review Board** – Focuses on strategic decisions and long-term optimisation.

 ### Process Flow
-1. Feedback is categorised and prioritised.
-2. Feedback-Master evaluates and potentially handles urgent cases, and prepares meetings.
+1. Feedback-Master categorizes incoming feedback.
+2. In case of negative feedback / suggestions Feedback-Master takes action if he is able to.
+Otherwise he forwards the feedback to the respective departement or in case of lower urgency and smaller impact scope in their next meeting the Review Board will decides on measures.
-3. Review Board decides on measures and informs the team.
+3. The Review Board oversees all incoming feedback and intervenes when necessary.
+4. At the end of the process, the Review Board finalizes and closes all feedback cases.

 ---